wheezard/runtype/README.md

 It must return:

-- Either `true`, if the check was successful, or a string with an error.
+- Either `true`, if the check was successful

+- Or a string with an error.

 - If it returns anything else, that will be considered an error and will generate a generic error message: